-It’s nice to break up the space with architectural elements, trellises, obelisks or even chairs.
+It’s nice to break up the area with architectural elements, trellises, obelisks or even chairs.

 So this is the area we are working with.

 It truly has already come so far.
-We have successfully dug out all the invasive monkey grass and taken down the warped widow boxes.
+We have successfully dug out all the invasive monkey grass and taken down the warped window boxes.